This project is for Door Modifications at the DJJ-Warren Regional Detention Center in Columbia, Kentucky.

 MSD is using a web-based portal for accepting and evaluating bid proposals digitally at http://louisvillemsd.bonfirehub.com/portal for this Invitation to Bid.
 Documents may be uploaded at any time during the open period indicated for each proposal.

-Description and location of Project: Existing Trap Catch Basin Replacements within the Chickasaw Neighborhood.
+Description and location of Project: Phase 2 is for replacing existing catch basins with new trapped catch basins within the Chickasaw neighborhood.
 All work shall be done in accordance to MSD’s Standard Specifications.

 There will be no pre-bid meeting held for this project.